 Highlights from Volume 6

-- Overall energy consumption of the Greenprint portfolio decreased by 3.4 percent from 2012 to 2013 on a like-for-like portfolio basis.
-Energy benchmarks are provided by property type and geography, and Volume 5 provides benchmarks based on building age, number of workers, and operating hours.
+- Overall, energy consumption across the Greenprint portfolio decreased by 3.3 percent from 2013 to 2014 on a like-for-like portfolio basis.
+Energy benchmarks are provided by property type and geography, and Volume 6 provides benchmarks based on building age, number of workers, and operating hours.

 - Occupancy increased by 0.3 percent from 2013 to 2014 on a like-for-like portfolio basis, while energy and carbon decreased.
 This suggests that best practices, improvements, and other innovations are driving improved environmental performance for Greenprint members.